akhil-raj-git/wit_ai/README.md

 [Wit.ai](https://wit.ai/) is an NLP tool for developers.
 It makes it easy for developers to build applications and devices that you can talk or text to.

 Currently this package supports the "message" feature of Wit.ai.
-If you would like more features, please open a ticket with the 'enhancement' label.
+If you would like more features, please open a ticket with the **enhancement** label.

 ## Usage